DoubleCouponDay/Chunkus/README.md

 The C code contains a test suite `vec_test.exe` which can run all C tests or just one, when given a test name.
 The test names can be found in `C_part/tests/main.c`.

-You can easily debug the C tests with Visual Studio Code.
+You can easily debug the C tests with Visual Studio Code, on Linux.

     + run the `.\build.bat` script at least once then run `.\debug.bat` to generate debugging symbols.

-    + In the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, which can be configured in the `.vscode/launch.json file`.
+    + In the `Run and Debug` side menu, select the launch task `Linux: Launch Tests`, which can be configured in the `.vscode/launch.json file`.

 ## Rust Tests
 ---